osrm/prover_examples/README.md

 Each prover is in its own folder, which contains guest code, prover and verifier code, Dockerfile and justfile which can help with operating it.
 To use justfile you can [install just](https://github.com/casey/just?tab=readme-ov-file#installation).
 Alternatively, you can just use commands from the justfile.

 There are proof request configuration files in the root of this repo.
-They should be placed to `~/.fermah/config/devnet` to ennable running those proofs in the devnet, or `~/.fermah/config/localnet` for the local network.
+They should be placed to `~/.fermah/config/devnet` to enable running those proofs in the devnet, or `~/.fermah/config/localnet` for the local network.